w3f/research/docs/polkadot/slashing.md

 * any rewards for reporting a misconduct,
 * the (weighted) nominators supporting each validator (to know who to slash/reward),
 * the number of payable actions of each validator so far in the current era,
-* whether that validator is the target of an ongoing challenge (for unjustified votes in Granpa), etc.
+* whether that validator is the target of an ongoing challenge (for unjustified votes in Grandpa), etc.

 This database should be off-chain and should *resist chain reversions*.
 Moreover, we should be able to see who the validators were, up to 8 weeks in the past, so that we can slash the culprits of a misconduct that is detected late (this is the same period that we freeze the nominators and validators' stake).
 We will also use this database to ensure that a validator is not slashed twice for the same misconduct.